ansible/awx/docs/docsite/rst/administration/multi-creds-assignment.rst

 Linked credentials
 ^^^^^^^^^^^^^^^^^^^

-Instead of uploading sensitive credential information into the controller, you can link credential fields to external systems and using them to run your playbooks.
+Instead of uploading sensitive credential information into AWX, you can link credential fields to external systems and using them to run your playbooks.
 Refer to the :ref:`Secret Management System <ug_credential_plugins>` section of the |atu|.